SlicerMorph/S_2019/Lab08/README.md

 <img src="https://github.com/SlicerMorph/S_2019/blob/master/Lab08/images/landmarks.png">

 5. Open the Python Interactor.
-Copy and paste the following script:
+Copy and paste the script below.
+Lines starting with the # character are comments that give you information on how the code is operating.
+They are ignored by the Python Interactor.

 ```
 import numpy